Why Panic! At The Disco Should Play The Super Bowl Halftime Show

 The halftime show is about more than flashing lights and stadium-sized vocal ranges though - everyone demands just a little bit more.
 Even the likes of Beyoncé and Bruno Mars don’t come alone, and Panic! would be no different.
 Enter Taylor Swift.
 An artist who’ll no doubt have her own moment centre stage soon, but she’ll also be a surefire way to make this set go fully mainstream.
 She made waves with Brendon when he guested on her mega hit ME! this summer, and a surprise appearance writes itself.

 It’s also just the right time for this to happen.
-The Tay Tay collab comes as Panic! are riding the wave as one of the biggest bands in the world right now, with 2018’s High Hopes taking it all to the next level.
+The Tay Tay collab comes as Panic!
+At The Disco are riding the wave as one of the biggest bands in the world right now, with 2018’s High Hopes taking it all to the next level.
 In January, it surpassed I Write Sins Not Tragedies with more than 289 million streams.

 This is, of course, Brendon’s rock world, and we’re just living in it, which brings us onto one potential pitfall… with a very obvious solution.